 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-Failing to pay your federal income taxes can have severe repercussions for your finances, your credit and any business you might own.
+Failing to pay your federal income taxes can have severe repercussions.

-Not only will you be charged penalties and interest on the balance owed, but the IRS can enforce collection with a tax lien or tax levy.
+Not only will the IRS likely charge penalties and interest on the balance you owe, but the service can enforce collection with a tax lien or tax levy.
+Let’s look at what each is, how they work and what you can do if you’re facing either.

 A tax lien doesn’t force you to sell property in order to pay your taxes.
 But it ensures that when you do sell, the IRS has dibs on the proceeds as payment for the taxes you owe.